-I ITTLE new can be said on Switzerland, it might have been thought, previous to the publication by a lady of what-she had thought, previous to the publication by a lady of what-she had herself observed of life and manners in "the cottages of the Alps."
+TITLE new can be said on Switzerland, it might have been Li thought, previous to the publication by a lady of what she had herself observed of life and manners in "the cottages of the Alps."
 But female tact and discernment are nice and subtle, and perceive delicate shades of character and conduct, that the sterner sex too frequently overlook.
 Changes, too, have been made by time.
 These changes have even been pleaded, as our authoress tells us, against the project of writing a new history.
 The people are no longer, say they, what they were in the days of chivalry and romance, but "have degenerated into mercenary speculatists and plodding tillers of the soil."
 Barring the degeneration, may we not consider this new phase as having a peculiar interest of its own, and one well worth analysis?
-Let us, therefore, follow in the lady's footsteps, and pertake-her-observation.
+Let us, therefore, follow in the lady's footsteps, and partake her observation.

 One little incident shows how well this lady was qualified for a traveller.
-When in the canton of Schwytz, our authoress took the fancy to pass incognito, converting her name (what is it?) into a German one, by the addition of a syllable, and speaking the language of the people as well as they could.
-"If Germans," says she, "did not understand us, they concluded it was because we were Swiss; and if the Swiss did not understand us, they concluded it was because we were German, or from some outlandish corner the dialect of which they had never heard."
+When in the canton of Schwytz, our authoress took the fancy to pass incognito, converting her name (what is it P) into a German one, by the addition of a syllable, and speaking the language of the people as well as they could.
+"If Germans," says she, "did not understand us, they concluded it was because we were Swiss; and if the Swiss did not understand us, they concluded it was because we were German, or from some outlandish corner the dialect of which they had never heard.
 This free and easy method of intercourse added to the amusement of her adventures.